Clelia Grillo Borromeo

-Clelia Grillo Borromeo Arese or Celia Grillo Borromeo (1684 – 23 August 1777) was an Italian (Genovese) natural philosopher, mathematician and scientist.
+Clelia Grillo Borromeo Arese (1684 – 23 August 1777) was an Italian (Genoese) natural philosopher, mathematician and scientist.

 Life and education

-Borromeo was born in Genoa, the daughter of duke Marcantonio of Mondragone and Maria Antonia, the marquise Imperial.
+Clelia Borromeo was a member of one of the most important patrician families of Northern Italy.
+She was born in Genoa, the daughter of Marcantonio Grillo, duke of Mondragone, and Maria Antonia Imperiali.

 Borromeo was educated in several languages, mathematics, natural science and mechanics.
 She spoke eight languages and was interested in geometry, natural science and mathematics.
 She was educated first by her mother and then in a convent, but it is unknown where she received education in the subjects she became known for.

-In 1707, she married count Giovanni Borromeo Arese Benedict (1679–1744), and became the mother of eight children.
+In 1707, she married count Giovanni Benedetto Borromeo Arese (1707–1744), and became the mother of eight children.